JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 You can make linear or radial blends.
 Use [`blend`](@ref) in either case.

-The current blend affects subsequent stroked and filled graphics.
+After `setblend()`, the current blend affects all subsequent stroked and filled graphics.

 To create a simple linear blend between two colors, supply two points and two colors to [`blend`](@ref):